-The process for the 2007 Plan was initiated the to provide community with an opportunity to participate in the creation of a comprehensive plan that will guide the future of the Town.
-As every good comprehensive plan should, this Plan builds upon the community's strengths, addresses its weaknesses, capitalizes on opportunities, and identifies the threats to the overall quality of The Plan accomplishes this life. bv establishing a community vision and identifying policies, objectives, and action items that address numerous issues related to improving the quality of life for residents.
+The process for the 2007 Plan was initiated provide the community with opportunity to participate in the creation of a comprehensive plan that will guide the future of the Town.
+As every good comprehensive plan should, this Plan builds upon the community's strengths, addresses its weaknesses, capitalizes on opportunities, and identifies the threats to the overall quality of The Plan accomplishes this life. establishing a community vision and identifying policies, objectives, and action items that address numerous issues related to improving the quality of life for residents.